SAP-archive/kyma-machine-learning/README.md

-# Hands-on tutorial: Manage and deploy machine learning models in Kubernetes with SAP BTP, Kyma runtime.
+# Hands-on Tutorial: Manage and Deploy Machine Learning mMdels in Kubernetes with SAP BTP, Kyma Runtime.

 ## Description
 This Github repository provides the basis material to: